Constraints on Yukawa gravity parameters from observations of bright stars: Analysis of the stellar orbits around Sgr A* in Yukawa gravity

-We assume that S-stars move around the central SMBH of our Galaxy at a sufficiently large distances where the space-time is practically flat.
-Therefore, we studied the classical equations of motion: $\vec{\dot{r}}=\vec{v}$, $\mu\vec{\ddot{r}}=-\triangledown\Phi\left(\vec{r}\right)$ for the the Yukawa gravity potential (\ref{equ2.6}), which resulted with the following nonlinear equations of motion:
+We assume that S-stars move around the central SMBH of our Galaxy at a sufficiently large distances where the space-time is practically flat, and we studied the PPN equations of motion in both Yukawa gravity and GR.
+Besides the well known first post-Newtonian correction of GR, PPN equations of motion in Yukawa gravity also include an additional exponential correction which arises because the $f(R)$ theories of gravity with Yukawa-like potentials do not entirely fit into the standard PPN formalism and require its extension/modification (see e.g. \cite{clif08,alsi12} and references therein).
+Therefore, in this modified PPN formalism the equations of motion in Yukawa gravity have the following form: